The Rock Springs Massacre

 To show he was unafraid, Warren left his railroad car several times during the day and made a show of walking back and forth on the depot platform.
 The people, now quiet and orderly, could see him clearly.
 Nothing happened.

-Meanwhile, in Evanston, Wyo., on the railroad 100 miles west of Rock Springs, Uinta County Sheriff J.J.
+Meanwhile, in Evanston, Wyoming Territory, on the railroad 100 miles west of Rock Springs, Uinta County Sheriff J.J.
 LeCain was nervous.
 Hundreds of Chinese miners lived there, too, and worked the coal mines at nearby Almy.
 White miners left work in Almy as well, and armed mobs were in the streets.
 A much larger round of killings could begin at any moment.

 LeCain telegraphed Gov. Warren.
 With no territorial militia to command and still no definite word about federal troops, there wasn’t much Warren could do but go on to Evanston from Rock Springs.
 He arrived the morning of September 4.
 LeCain deputized 20 men who were barely managing to maintain order.
 On the fifth, a small detachment of troops arrived in Rock Springs.
 On the sixth, the striking white miners at Almy warned the Chinese that if they dared go to work, they wouldn’t leave the mines alive.
 Troops escorted these Chinese from their camp at Almy to the safety of the much larger Chinatown in Evanston.
 The company assured them their property at Almy would be safe.
 But as soon as the Chinese were gone, whites looted their homes.

 By now, nearly all the Chinese wanted to get out of Wyoming as soon as possible.
-Ah Say, leader of Rock Springs’ Chinese community, asked first for railroad tickets.
+Ah Say, leader of Rock Springs’s Chinese community, asked first for railroad tickets.
 Company officials refused.
 Then, again through Ah Say, the Chinese asked for the two months of back pay the company owed them.
 Again, the company refused.

 Two hundred fifty white citizens of Evanston next handed Governor Warren a petition asking the same thing—that the Chinese be paid off so they’d have enough money to leave.
 But the governor refused to do anything—a risky choice, as the situation could have exploded again at any moment.
 This was a matter between the company and its workers, Warren said, and none of his business.